robertoreale/virtuoso-dba/README.md

 The SQL diaries
 ===============

-A bunch of utterly useless morsels of SQL code.
+A bunch of morsels of SQL code.